tracyscode/tracyscode/README.md

 - ✌🏼 Hi, I’m @tracyscode
 - 🌸 I’m interested in software development and am an aspiring software engineer
 - 🐍 I’m currently learning HTML, CSS, JavaScript & Python
-- 💻 My current learning goals are to:
-              - Create a food to fork website where folx can purchase organice veggies
-              - Create a web application where folx can find celiac-friendly restaurants in their area
 - 🎓 I have my B.A. in Ecology and Evolutionary Biology
 - 🍓 I'm passionate about organic farming and living a sustainable lifestyle
 - ⛺ In my freetime, I love exercising, hiking, camping, writing & reading